nrakover/blockchain-developer-bootcamp-final-project/README.md

 Ideally no 3rd party can use this system to ascertain an address-phone relationship without the owning address's active participation, i.e we would like for it to be infeasible for some adversary to unilaterally infer which address owns a particular number or inversely (and of greater concern) which number is owned by a particular address.

+# Scope for 'Final Project'
+This section describes the target scope for the bootcamp's final project, since fully implementing the protocol(s) described below during the bootcamp isn't super realistic with the time I have available.
+My proposed final project explores the following key flows from the **Approach 1** protocol below:
+1. Bootstrap protocol with a set of account-phone number pairs considered to be valid
+2. User requests verification of a given phone number
+3. Verifier issues a challenge for a verification request
+    - As a simplification, "issuing" the challenge will create the challenge message in the Web3 app, but not send it via SMS.
+The verifier user should then manually fire of the SMS
+4. Requesting user submits a challenge response
+    - Similarly to simplification above, the requesting user will need to take the SMS message received and input it manually into the Web3 app
+5. Protocol issues proof of phone number ownership upon successful verification
+6. Third-party validates that an account owns a particular phone number

+**Non-goals / key simplifications:**
+- Implementing the more private but more complicated **Approach 2(B)**
+- Building a mobile app to interact with the SMS stack -- this is a ubiquitously solved subproblem
+- Fleshing out incentivization of the protocol
+- Solving the SIM-swap problem (as briefly explained below)

+# Technical approaches

 ## Approach 1
 1. Account `$req_addrs` publishes a request for verification of _plaintext_ phone number `$num_to_verify` on-chain